 Psychedelic Public Education

 With any model there is a clear necessity for public education to promote safety and best practices.
-Not everyone is well suited to take a psychedelic substance and adverse outcomes can be serious, including psychosis and even death.
+Not everyone is well suited to take a psychedelic substance.
+Adverse outcomes can be serious, including psychosis and even death.

 Harm reduction practices should be widely available.
-Adults must be well-versed in dosing, set and setting, risks of each substance, and what to do when a challenging experience presents.
-Mechanisms are needed to keep psychedelics out of the hands of children and adolescents, and educational information should be made available in age-appropriate formats.
+Adults must received harm reduction education.
+They should be well-versed in dosing, set and setting, substance risks, and what to do when a challenging experience presents.
+Mechanisms are needed to keep psychedelics out of the hands of children and adolescents.
+Finally, educational information should be made available in age-appropriate formats.

 Psychedelic.Support launched an educational program to inform health professionals and the general public about safety, effects, therapeutic modalities, and clinical trial findings.
 More educational content in various formats is critically needed as psychedelics reach the mainstream.